Last Updated on by Rodrigo @ OutofYourComfortZone

 The main area for visitors in Santo Domingo is the Zona Colonial where most of the buildings are from the 15thand 16thcenturies.

-In Santo Domingo’s Zona Colonial, don’t miss:
+In the Zona Colonial in Santo Domingo, don’t miss:

 - Forte Ozama (Fort Ozama)